codebytes/load-testing/slides/Slides.md

 - **Identify bottlenecks**: Uncover performance limitations within an application
 - **Ensure reliability**: Verify the application can withstand high levels of user traffic
 - **Verify capacity**: Validate that the application can handle anticipated user load

 ---

+# What is JMeter?

+- Apache open-source software for load testing
+- First version dates to 1998
+- Runs on Java and supported on all major platforms
+- Probably the most popular load testing tool on the market with a huge user community
+- Typically, two major releases per year

+---

+# What can JMeter Do?

+- Supports multiple protocols, such as:
+  - HTTP
+  - SOAP
+  - LDAP
+  - SMTP
+  - JDBC
+  - Mutiple other protocols
+- Has an IDE for building and debugging load tests (GUI mode)
+- Has a CLI for running load tests on scale (non-GUI mode)
+- Integrated reporting and analysis tools

+---

+# JMeter Limitations

+- JMeter is NOT a browser!
+- It does not execute any JavaScript code or evaluate any HTML or CSS!
+- Therefore, the Response Time in JMeter will be less than the actual response time in a browser!

+---